Q: Where do the shrimp come from?

 Q: Are the shrimp organic?

 A: We cannot classify shrimp as organic.
 Our feed supplier is very high quality, but using the fish meal it doesn't count as organic, as well as they cannot guarantee the corn and soy is 100% GMO free.
 We always like to say that we are antibiotic and hormone free, which is more important.
-A lot of the shrimp we eat is imported, which uses BANNED chemicals in their shrimp, which we in turn consume.
+A lot of the shrimp we eat is imported, which uses antibiotics and hormones that are banned in the USA, in their shrimp, which we inturn consume.

 Q: Will you package the shrimp on ice for me?